The Canada Revenue Agency (CRA) administers a number of federal, provincial and territorial benefits to eligible individuals in Canada.

 The interesting part is that you can claim as many CRA benefits as you qualify for.
 But as the benefits vary in value and eligibility, so do their payment dates.

-In this article, we will look at some of the major CRA benefits – their payment dates, eligibility and maximum amount.
+In this article, we will look at some of the major CRA benefits – their payment dates for 2023, eligibility and maximum amount.

 What are the CRA Benefit Payment Dates?

 The CRA benefit payment dates are the dates on which the CRA administers payments to eligible individuals on behalf of the federal, provincial or territorial governments.
 Some of the major CRA benefits include.

 - Canada Child Benefit (CCB)

 - Goods and Services Tax/Harmonized Sales Tax (GST/HST)

 - Ontario Trillium Benefit (OTB)